Impermanence, Wisdom, and Compassion: The Art of the Tibetan Sand Mandala

 date is over 150 students studying within the campus and in other colleges and universities.
 Children’s Background and Educational Opportunities NIBD provides free education and accommodations to the underprivileged children and young monks of the Ladakh region.
 We also pay education fees for the students who are continuing their studies in colleges and universities.

-We serve the following students:
+The Ngari Institute serves the following students:

 - Orphans